Europe’s Café Scene: Drink It In

 I'm not the cocktails-at-happy-hour type of traveler.
 But on a recent trip to Italy, I savored a peaceful moment in Siena's great square, Il Campo, sipping a glass of vin santo as the early evening light bathed the red-brick stone.
-My €5 drink gave me a front-row seat at the best table on the square, and for a leisurely hour I soaked up the promenading action that nightly turns Il Campo into "Il Italian Fashion Show."
+My €5 drink gave me a front-row seat at the best café table on the square, and for a leisurely hour I soaked up the promenading action that nightly turns Il Campo into "Il Italian Fashion Show."

 Public squares like Il Campo are the physical and cultural heart of Europe's cities and towns.
 For Europeans, these bustling squares proclaim "community."
 Defined by stately architecture and ringed by shops and cafés, squares are the perfect venue for café-sitting, coffee-sipping, and people-watching.
 Promenaders take center stage, strolling and being seen, while onlookers perch on the periphery.
 To play your part, tether yourself to one of the café tables parked around any square, order a drink, and feel the pulse of the passing scene.
-Don't be in a hurry — spending endless hours sitting in an outdoor café is the norm.
+Don't be in a hurry — spending endless hours sitting in a café is the norm.

 If you're on a budget, always confirm the price for a sit-down drink.
-While it's never high profile, there's always a price list posted somewhere inside with the tiered price system clearly labeled (cheap at the bar, more at a table, still more at an outside table).
+While it's never high profile, there's always a price list posted somewhere inside — usually by the bar or cash register — displaying either a two- or three-tiered pricing system (cheap at the bar, more at a table, possibly even more at an outside table).

 Picking a Perch